PIFSCstockassessments/PIFSCstockassessments.github.io/pifsc-sap-collections/_assessments/uku.md

 ---

 ## 2020

+The 2020 Uku assessment is currently is progress and will undergo review in early 2020.

 * Links to the 2020 Uku Snapper Assessment Report and Source Code Repo will is pending availability.